-This project describes database system concepts and a simple computer shop program which named purchasing and selling computer parts.
-The application part uses Access and SQL quires.
-The program is written by Microsoft Visual Basic 6.0, and Microsoft Access XP to create database.
-Also it uses some SQL codes.
+My project is a simple computer shop which is named purchasing and selling computer parts which uses Access and SQL quarries.
+This program is created by using Microsoft Visual Basic 6.0, Microsoft Access XP to create database and some SQL on my code.